-- You hired a lawyer and sued the responsible party
+- You hired a lawyer and sued the responsible party; and

 Here’s how settlement funding works

-A settlement funding company will usually issue a cash funding to a qualified applicant who is awaiting the outcome of a:
+A provider may issue a cash funding to a qualified applicant who is awaiting the outcome of a:

 - Personal injury case (one in which you were hurt in an accident caused by someone else’s carelessness)

 - Motor vehicle accident case

 - Product liability case (one in which you were injured by a defective product)

 - Wrongful death case (one in which another person’s carelessness causes the death of a loved one)

 But how does the settlement funding company decide which applicants are qualified?
 To begin with, it requests certain information about you and your case.
 You must also provide the name of the attorney who is representing you in your personal injury case, and his or her contact information.
 Once it has this information, it will assess the merits of your case.
 As part of this evaluation, it will consult your attorney to get a better idea about the strength of the case and the chances for successful resolution.
 It will also estimate the potential case value.

 Keep in mind that there is no such thing as 100 percent certainty when it comes to these assessments.
 There is always a chance that your lawyer won’t be able to negotiate an acceptable settlement or that you won’t win at trial.
 There’s also a chance that even if you are successful, you’ll get less compensation than expected.
 This means the lawsuit funding company is taking considerable risk when it provides funding.
 Because it is hedging its bets, a funding company will only approve applications from plaintiffs in cases with the best chances for success.